Why not escape to a magical place in the heart of beautiful Dorset. In glorious countryside right by the sea.

 About Robin Harford

-Robin is an ethnobotanist, wild food educator and contemplative.
-He is the creator of eatweeds.co.uk, and has been teaching people about their local edible landscape throughout the UK and beyond since 2008.
+Robin Harford is an ethnobotanist, contemplative, professional forager and wild food educator.
+He has been teaching people about their local edible landscape since 2008.

-Robin travels extensively documenting and recording the traditional and local use of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, India, SE Asia and Europe.
+Robin travels extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, India, SE Asia and Europe.